heniam/Cloud-Development/Serverless/README.md

    ![Regional End point](./img/regional.png )
     ![Private End point](./img/private.png )

+N.B - Edge optimazed is better if our API is to be used by geographically distributed group of users.
 #### Lambda integration modes

 * **Proxy** - passes all request information to a Lambda function.
 Easier to use.